 It’s no Bugatti, but at 450 hp, it’s no slouch either.

 Halostachine, also known as N-methylphenylethanolamine, is an alkaloid found in a plant so brutal it can grow in worst growing environments.
-It’s a beta adrenergic agonist like ephedrine and DMAA, though it’s not got the powder keg stimulant.
-Instead, it acts upon the body more like synephrine, so it raises thermogenesis without raising your blood pressure and heart rate.
+It’s a beta-adrenergic agonist like ephedrine and DMAA, though it’s not got the powder keg stimulant.
+Instead, it acts upon the body more like synephrine.
+It raises thermogenesis without raising your blood pressure and heart rate.
 Instead of simply sending you around the gym like a Jack Russell terrier who’s gotten into your No Doz, halostachine increases cAMP accumulation, and the only thing that can trigger lipolysis is cAMP.
 Lipolysis then leads to thermogenesis, and thermogenesis is important because it means burn more fat for a given amount of food.
 More cAMP, then, means more fat burning, and more fat burning is what we all need.

 So there you have it- when you look at the label of a product like Titan Energy Boosting Pre workout and you think to yourself, “what in the sweet hell is halostachine?”, you will know- halostachine is a fat burning kitten with claws.